-For the purpose of higher education, the Americans with Disabilities Act (ADA) defines a disability as a significant impairment of one or more major life activities.
-Major life activities include but are not limited to: performing manual tasks, walking, seeing, hearing, speaking, breathing, digesting, sleeping, and learning.
-ADA requires reasonable accommodations to address major life activities as a way to overcome barriers that limit opportunities for otherwise qualified individuals with disabilities.
+For the purpose of higher education, the Americans with Disabilities Act (ADA) defines a disability as a significant impairment of one or more major life activities, which include but are not limited to performing manual tasks, walking, seeing, hearing, speaking, breathing, digesting, sleeping, and learning.
+The ADA requires reasonable accommodations to address major life activities as a way to overcome barriers that limit opportunities for otherwise qualified individuals with disabilities.

 To determine the eligibility of educational accommodations, appropriate documentation is required by Florida Tech’s Office of Accessibility Resources.

-Supporting documentation (i.e. 504 Plan, IEP, medical records, etc.) may also be provided, but does not serve as a substitute for written letter/evaluation completed by a qualified provider.
+Supporting documentation (i.e., 504 Plan, IEP, medical records, etc.) may also be provided, but does not serve as a substitute for a written letter/evaluation completed by a qualified provider.

 Steps to Request Accommodations